Enjoyweaver/enjoyweaver/README.md

 ## Features

 - **Vite + React**: Utilizes Vite for fast and efficient development along with React for building UI components.
+- **Tailwind CSS**: Customiable and utility-first approach to styling your components
 - **Pages**: Includes Home, About, and Showcase pages as starting templates.
 - **Components**: A Navbar component is available for easy navigation.
 - **Customization**: Users can modify content, styles, and themes to create a personalized website.